jinseob2kim/jsmodule/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Delete some image files to reduce size < 5 mb

+## Resubmission

+This is a resubmission.
+In this version I have:

 * Add examples and tests for the non-UI functionality.

 * Add examples to all Rd files.